If you write, you’re a writer.

 And how do I get faster?

 I love these questions!
-The second two remain a mystery to me, but I’ve been working hard on the first.
-And I’ll tell you what I’ve figured out so far.
+And I expect I’ll be answering them for a long time.
+But I’ll tell you what I’ve figured out so far.

 Becoming a Better Writer

-When you’re learning something complicated, there exists an awkward stage where you’re no longer a beginner but you’re not yet competent.
+When you learn something complicated, there’s an awkward stage where you’re no longer a beginner but you’re not yet competent.
 Unlike a true beginner, you can see your flaws clearly.
-It can be discouraging, because you’re wise enough to know you’ve got a long road ahead of you.
+This can be discouraging, because you’re wise enough to know you’ve got a long road ahead of you.

-That’s where I’m at, right now.
-When I write, I often feel like an untrained swimmer trying to doggy paddle across the pool.
-There’s a lot of struggle and splash for each small amount of forward motion, and I tire out quickly.
+I’m working through that stage right now.
+When I write, I sometimes feel like an untrained swimmer trying to doggy paddle across the pool.
+There’s a lot of struggle and splash for each small amount of forward motion, and I tire quickly.
 I love the work, but I wish it wasn’t so difficult.
-And I’m often unsatisfied with my progress, even when I do put in maximum effort.
+And I’m often unsatisfied with my progress, even when I put in maximum effort.

 - I want to improve my storytelling skills.
 (Pacing, suspense, dialog, character motivation, and language)

 - I want to produce books more frequently.
 (My stretch-goal for 2018 is three novels, but two is probably achievable.)